 His compositions include a Requiem and his songs set to poems by the Bronte sisters were recently performed at St James’s.
 Last year he played unfinished Schubert Sonatas (completed by Crossland) in Singapore giving masterclasses there and at the Royal College, London.

 Steve Law is a composer and pianist from Ruislip.
 He studied music at Bristol University, receiving a Masters for his jazz opera ‘Heaven on Earth’ which was described as ‘a significant contribution to the genre’.
-Steve is a published arranger of Dudley Moore’s music with Faber and his arrangements of piano and orchestral music for musicians such as Jack Gibbons, Rena Fruchter the late BBC Broadcaster and LSE lecturer Geoffrey Stern have been performed in the UK and United States.
+Steve is a published arranger of Dudley Moore’s music with Faber and his arrangements of piano and orchestral music for musicians such as Jack Gibbons, Rena Fruchter the late BBC Broadcaster Geoffrey Stern have been performed in the UK and United States.

 Musicweb International described his first CD of piano music as ‘kaleidoscopically varied works……engagement with melody, impressionistic atmosphere, jazzy syncopation….slowly burning passion’.

 Mark Wilson studied violin performance at both the RCS (then the RSAMD) and the RAM.
 He went on to co- found the Solaris String Quartet and the piano trio, Trilogy, before becoming concertmaster of the Orquestra do Estado de Mato Grosso in Brazil.
 He is now the leader of the flexible string ensemble, Afton Strings.

 Mark has given solo performances throughout Britain and Brazil, specialising in performing British music.
 A composer in his own right, Mark has premiered the music of various composers, including Neil Crossland, Steve Law and Barrington Pheloung.